iogor/cpp-learning/README.md

 - After completing a four-hour introductory C++ course, I will delve deeper into libraries.

 ## What I've learned so far

+What I've learned so far is in my notebook, but I will soon post a complete transcript of it.

 - ...